 If we could theoretically move awareness from the present to a moment of the past, we would experience that past moment exactly like we experience the present moment.
 That moment of the past still exists.
 It has not gone anywhere.
 We just cannot recreate it at this time.
 That does not mean that we never will.
 It is enough to say that all those past moments exist, waiting to be fully realized.

 If your mind is going to capture and retain all moments throughout your lifetime, you are going to need perfect memory.
 Is it possible for human memory to achieve this level of perfection?
 For this to be possible we need a memory device that can hold every moment you have ever experienced throughout your lifetime.
 These moments are complete realities including any thought going on at the time.
 We need to store them completely without dropping even one bit.
-We are talking about a perfect, bit-for-bit recording of your entire lifetime.
+We are talking about a perfect, bit-for-bit storing of your entire lifetime.

 This is a lofty ideal.
 It does not seem possible.
 Everyone knows that cells do live indefinitely.
 There is a turnover of the memory hardware within the brain.
 It does not seem realistic that the brain can make it through 120 years of life without ever dropping a bit.
 It would seem that the underlying hardware would eventually fail and lose the data that was stored in that hardware.
+However, it is possible to maintain perfect memory even when the underlying hardware fails.
+Maintaining perfect memory using imperfect hardware is what we will look at next.

-3. Memory Perfecting Technique Called XOR
+6.2.
+Memory Perfecting Technique Called XOR

 Human memory is not a fragile system.
 It does not come crashing down when a single brain cell fails.
 There are ways to lose brain cells without losing the data stored in them.
 The computer industry has techniques where a memory device can fail completely and not lose data.
 Sophisticated computer memory can repair itself by swapping in fresh hardware when old hardware fails.
 It can recreate lost data and keep running perfectly.
 This is not the only way to maintain digital memory integrity, however, it is a way to do it.